 Shorts and dresses

 High temperatures brought out all the summer dresses.
 A nation that seems to favour grey and black appeared in bright colours and florals.
 If not dresses, then shorts.
-Everywhere I went this summer women wore shorts, short shorts.
+Everywhere I went this summer, women wore shorts, short shorts.
 The simplest, care-free item of clothing, largely left off of style guides and requiring a bit of ‘leg confidence’.
-Previously, I had filed cut-offs (the type that stop at the top of your thighs) with teen-wear.
+Previously, I had filed cut-offs (the type that stops at the top of your thighs) with teen-wear.
 This summer they were quietly claimed by all women.
-Which inspired me to buy my own, less cut-offs more short, baggy shorts, not flattering but with a bit self-tan and “it’s too hot to care” attitude, they became the most comfortable item to live in across weeks.
+Which inspired me to buy my own, less cut-offs, more short baggy shorts.
+Not flattering but with a bit self-tan and “it’s too hot to care” attitude, they became the most comfortable item to live in across endless sunny weeks.

-Not as much as I hoped, only getting to the end of Adam Kay: This is Going to Hurt.
+Not as much as I hoped, only getting to the end of.
 The highs and lows of the NHS a very compelling read and a reminder to value our Health Service.

 How was your summer?